|

 Stockport County FC 1903,

-one appearance debut (second division): 5 September 1903 Stockport
+one appearance debut (division two): 5 September 1903 Stockport

 County FC 1 Preston North End FC 5. |